macleginn/doll-huji/content/people/postdocs/dmitrynikolaev.md

 - Nikolaev, Dmitry.
 2018.
 The Database of Eurasian Phonological Inventories: a research tool for distributional phonological typology.
 Linguistics Vanguard.
 Forthcoming.
 - Nikolaev, Dmitry.
 2018.
 A review of Hickey, Raymond (ed.).
 2017.
 The Cambridge handbook of areal linguistics.
 Cambridge University Press.
 Voprosy yazykoznaniya.
 Forthcoming.
 - Nikolaev, Dmitry and Anton Kukhto.
 2018.
 A review of Gordon, Matthew.
 2016.
-Phonological typology.
+Phonological typology \[In Russian\].
 Oxford University Press.
 Voprosy yazykoznaniya.
 Forthcoming.